sophiakobzar/JPyWorkSpace/README.md

 All projects and codes in this repository are released under the MIT license.

-Thank you for visiting my JavaWorkSpace!
+Thank you for visiting my JPyWorkSpace!